 9.8 All Block Bookings will be invoiced prior to the booking commencing and must be paid as per the terms of the College finance regulations.

 10.1 Users will at all times use the Facilities in a responsible manner.
 Users use the facilities at their own risk.
 Users must check Facilities before use and report any concerns immediately to Centre staff.

 10.2 Bookings will be subject to completion of satisfactory risk assessments where required by the law or otherwise indicated by Centre staff.
 Users must always complete a satisfactory risk assessment and provide a copy of that assessment to the Duty Officer before commencement of the activity where the following equipment is to be used:

 - heavy equipment

-10.3 All injuries/accidents must be reported immediately to the Duty Manager (if necessary through any Centre staff on duty).
-Duty Managers are qualified first aiders.
+10.3 All injuries/accidents must be reported immediately to the Duty Officer (if necessary through any Centre staff on duty).
+Duty Officers are qualified first aiders.

 10.4 Users will provide supporting information on health and safety issues where required.

 10.5 Users should not hesitate to call emergency services where needed but must then inform the Centre staff.

 10.6 The Centre reserves the right to refuse access to any Facility if it is deemed to be unsafe.
 This includes where the recommended maximum number of Users for a Facility has been reached.

 10.7 The Centre reserves the right to refuse access to any Facility whilst refurbishments take place.
 This will be no longer than 2 weeks for the fitness suite in any given year and indefinitely for all other Facilities.